Upshur County Court Records

 | Adverse Action / Contest / Counterclaim | $115.00 |

-These fees include various statutory components (records management, courthouse security, law library, judicial fee, court reporter, appellate system fees, and others) but generally do not include citation and service costs.
-Each issuance of citation adds $4.00, and personal service by the sheriff within Upshur County costs $100.00.
-Additional probate costs such as annual and final accountings ($27.00 each), claims against an estate ($10.00), and letters of appointment ($2.00 each) may also apply.
+These fees include various statutory components — records management, courthouse security, law library, judicial fee, court reporter, appellate system fees, and others — but generally do not cover citation and service costs.
+Each citation issued adds $4.00, and personal service by the sheriff within Upshur County costs $100.00.
+Additional probate costs may also apply, including annual and final accountings ($27.00 each), claims against an estate ($10.00), and letters of appointment ($2.00 each).

 Wills are not required to be filed electronically in Upshur County.
 If a will is e-filed, the original document must be presented to the County Clerk's office within three business days.